Philcoin Trading 6.1% Higher Over Last Week (PHL)

-Philcoin (PHL) traded flat against the U.S. dollar during the 1 day period ending at 8:00 AM Eastern on May 14th.
-Philcoin has a total market cap of $244.61 million and approximately $13.50 worth of Philcoin was traded on exchanges in the last 24 hours.
-One Philcoin token can currently be purchased for about $0.0023 or 0.00000004 BTC on popular exchanges.
-During the last seven days, Philcoin has traded 6.1% higher against the U.S. dollar.
+Philcoin (PHL) traded 0.1% lower against the U.S. dollar during the one day period ending at 18:00 PM ET on May 14th.
+Philcoin has a total market capitalization of $244.61 million and $0.08 worth of Philcoin was traded on exchanges in the last day.
+During the last seven days, Philcoin has traded up 6.1% against the U.S. dollar.
+One Philcoin token can now be purchased for $0.0023 or 0.00000004 BTC on exchanges.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.